 - Contact information

-Product curation sites: There are a number of sites that curate new products and startups that can help you create some hype.
-Many, such as Product Hunt, have an upvote/downvote or review section, so you want to be sure that you are ready with at least a minimum viable product when this kind of rating system is in place.
-Here is a collection of these kinds of sites that you should explore:
+There are a number of sites that curate new products and startups that can help you create some hype.
+Many, such as Product Hunt, have an upvote/downvote or review section, so you want to be sure that you are ready with at least an MVP when this kind of rating system is in place.
+Be sure to choose a product curation site that properly fits your target market and mobile app.

 Step Five: Launch Your Mobile App!

 Once you’ve submitted your app, you should be spreading the word to a press list, influencers, and communities to let them know about your app’s release, encouraging them to test it out.

-Spread the word: Promote your app on social platforms such as Facebook, Twitter, Instagram, and so on.
+Promote your app on social platforms such as Facebook, Twitter, Instagram, and so on.

 Step Six: Post Launch Follow-Up

-The ways you can incentivize users will depend on the nature of the app.
+Of course, the ways you can incentivize users will depend on the nature of the app.
 For example, apps that use in-app purchasing as a monetization model will benefit from time-sensitive discounts, whereas freemium apps can incentivize users by providing usage-based rewards.

-Keep ratings high: The rationale behind using ratings and reviews as a ranking factor is that they are reflective of user experience.
+The rationale behind using ratings and reviews as a ranking factor is that they are reflective of user experience.
 When people are deciding to download an app or not, one of the first things they look at is the app’s ratings.
 A safe spot is to maintain a 4.5 rating or higher.
 A good user experience and a useful app will often amount to high ratings and positive reviews.

 Developers should encourage their users to submit reviews, be diligent in managing and seeking to resolve negative reviews, and should keep communication channels open to field user feedback.